 As part of the programmes, the farming communities also engage in projects to develop their infrastructure, aiming to generate effects that benefit the entire farming community.
 The targets (such as digging wells or expanding schools) are selected in cooperation with the community in question.
 The farming communities are also supported by providing them with useful materials and equipment related to farming and good practices, such as protective equipment and fertilizers.

 5. Towards more responsible cocoa production with international cooperation

 No government, company or organisation can solve the challenges, for example, in the cocoa farms of West Africa by themselves.
 What is needed instead is broad-based international cooperation.

 Fazer is currently cooperating with various suppliers to improve the traceability of cocoa, particularly in West Africa.
-We are also actively involved in cooperation that aims to create a common European standard for traceability and sustainability (CEN).
+We were also actively involved in cooperation that created a common European standard for traceability and sustainability (CEN).

 Fazer has also been a member of the World Cocoa Foundation (WFC) – founded in 2000 and aiming to sustainable cocoa production – since 2005.
-Through the WCF, Fazer supports a village called Biéby in Côte d’Ivoire.
+Through the WCF, Fazer started its co-operation and support to Biéby in Côte d’Ivoire.